Are you looking for the best things to do near Vik, Iceland? In this post, I am going to share all of the best sites, experiences, and more near Vik!

-You are able to park close to this waterfall and a long hike is not required which makes it great for those who are unable to hike long distances.
+You are able to park close to this waterfall, and a long hike is not required, which makes it great for those who are unable to hike long distances.

 Svartifoss is one of my favorite waterfalls in all of Iceland!
-It is surrounded by stunning basalt columns which makes it incredibly unique and helps it stand out from all of the other waterfalls in the area.
+It is surrounded by stunning basalt columns, which makes it incredibly unique and helps it stand out from all of the other waterfalls in the area.

-The hike to get to Svartifoss is 2.9 miles round-trip and is rated moderate.
+The hike to Svartifoss is 2.9 miles round-trip and rated moderate.
 The elevation gain is over 550 feet.

-This is a very popular hike in Vatnajökull National Park so try to hike in the early morning to avoid crowds if you want to get great pictures.
+This is a very popular hike in Vatnajökull National Park, so try to hike early in the morning to avoid crowds if you want to get great pictures.

 It is one of the biggest waterfalls in Iceland!
-You can walk right up to it, you will almost certainly get soaked!
+You can walk right up to it, but you will almost certainly get soaked!

 Many tourists and tour buses come to this waterfall so be prepared for a crowd of people waiting to take a photo with this iconic waterfall.

 It is tucked back into a beautiful gorge and was one of our favorite hikes in the area!

-The trail is rated easy and is just under one-mile roundtrip.
+The trail is rated easy and is just under one mile roundtrip.
 Even though Skógafoss next door was packed, we only saw a handful of other tourists when we visited Kvernufoss!